-The District's capital assets (net of accumulated depreciation) as of June 30, 2019 and June 30, 2018 were in the amounts of \$67.1 million and \$71.0 million, respectively.
+The District's capital assets (net of accumulated depreciation) as of June 30, 2020 and June 30, 2019 were in the amounts of \$65.2 million and \$67.1 million, respectively.
 This includes land, buildings, system improvements, machinery, and equipment.
-The decrease in the District's capital assets is due in part to the decommissioning of the Biological Treatment System and removing it from Capital Assets.
+The decrease in the District's capital assets is due to the disposal of fixed assets that have met their useful life (e.g., influent pump, call box kiosk, autoclave) and the annual depreciation expense for all fixed assets.